Compatibility

 ILM continues: Index rollover happens on schedule based on index age, not event timestamps.

-Q: Can I stream regulated events into the same data stream as live logs?
+Can I fetch offloaded events into the same data stream as live logs?

-- Live logs: Stream continuously to Elasticsearch via Reducer (Compact mode)
+- Live logs: the forwarder writes to Elasticsearch via Receiver (Compact mode)

-- Archived logs: Query via Retriever on-demand (e.g., "pull last 24h of ERROR level")
+- Offloaded logs: fetched back via Retriever on-demand (e.g., "pull last 24h of ERROR level")

 logs-prod-default)

-Events from both sources merge seamlessly in Kibana.
-Searches, dashboards, and alerts work on the combined dataset without any changes to your KQL queries or visualization logic.
+Events from both sources land in the same data stream, so searches, dashboards, and alerts work on the combined set with no KQL changes.

 Example workflow:

-# Query S3 for errors in last 24h, stream to same data stream as live logs
+# Query S3 for ERROR events in the last 24h, then stream results to Elasticsearch

-Q: What if I want to stream to a different destination index?
+What if I want to fetch into a different destination index?

-You can configure Retriever to route streamed events to a separate index (e.g., logs-prod-archive-restored) if needed.
-Set the target index in Retriever config; events will be ingested there instead.
-ILM policies on both the live data stream and archive index work independently.
+You can configure Retriever to route fetched events to a separate index (e.g., logs-prod-restored).
+Set the target index in Retriever config and events are ingested there instead.
+ILM policies on the live data stream and the fetch-target index work independently.

-- Typical query: ~2-30 seconds depending on result set size (see Retriever FAQ)
+Query latency depends on result set size (see Retriever FAQ).